Welcome to Lower Key Stage 2.

 • Physical education

 Children in the Lower Juniors have weekly homework tasks in Maths and English; as well as a weekly spelling list to learn.
-Homework is given out on a Thursday and is due in on the following Tuesday.
-Spellings are issued on a Friday and tested the following Friday.
+Homework and spellimgs are set on a Friday and are due in the following Friday.

 We organise a variety of educational visits throughout the year which relate to the topics the children are studying in school.
 We encourage parents to join us on educational visits when possible.
 We also invite visitors and theatre companies into school at certain times throughout the year, in order to enhance the children’s learning.
 Parents and family members are invited and encouraged to come into school to share any expertise or experiences they have which are related to the topic the children are studying.